 Latest data and trends

-Cancer in New South Wales: Incidence Report 2009 contains the most up-to-date report on cancer incidence published for NSW.
-The latest mortality data is available in the Cancer in NSW: Incidence and Mortality Report 2008.
+Cancer in New South Wales: Incidence and Mortality Report 2010 contains the most up-to-date report on cancer incidence and mortality published for NSW.
 You can also browse our online fact sheets for statistical overviews of the majority cancer types.

-You can also run customised reports by geography, gender, age groups and socio-economic status using our online statistics module.
+Access customised reports by geography, gender, age groups and socioeconomic status using our online statistics module.

 Detailed Cancer reports